 A lovely example of American Dorothy Hafner’s design for Rosenthal in the 1980s.
 Distinctly postmodern in form and decoration.
+Part of her Flash One series.

 If Modernism is about systems, and the synthesis between use and design; postmodernism takes on an idiosyncratic role of opposites.